pelican-plugins/i18n-subsites/README.md

 Most importantly, this plugin can use localized templates for each sub-site.
 There are two approaches to having the templates localized:

 - You can set a different `THEME` override for each language in `I18N_SUBSITES`, e.g. by making a copy of a theme `my_theme` to `my_theme_lang` and then editing the templates in the new localized theme.
-This approach means you don\'t have to deal with gettext `*.po` files, but it is harder to maintain over time.
+This approach means you don't have to deal with gettext `*.po` files, but it is harder to maintain over time.
 - You use only one theme and localize the templates using the [jinja2.ext.i18n Jinja2 extension](http://jinja.pocoo.org/docs/templates/#i18n).
 For a kickstart read this [guide](docs/localizing_using_jinja2.md).

 ##### Additional context variables